MAQuesada/Google-Workspace-Agent/publication/publication.md

 * **Limited Service Coverage**: Currently supports only Gmail, Calendar, and Contacts, not the full Google Workspace suite.
 * **Natural Language Ambiguity**: Some complex or ambiguous requests may require clarification.

+---

-### Future Enhancements
+### Future Enhancements and Directions 🔬

-* **Add Support for Google Search**: Integrate search capabilities to find relevant information can be vital to give grandness to the agent.
+* **Add Support for Google Search**: Integrating search capabilities to find relevant information can be vital to give grandness to the agent.

 * **Add Voice Interface**: Enable voice commands for hands-free operation.

-* **Serve this agent as a service**: Deploy this agent as a service to allow users to interact with it through a web interface or telegram.
+* **Serve this agent as a service**: Deploy this agent to allow users to interact with it through a web interface or Telegram.

+* **Multi-modal Interaction**: Investigating how to effectively combine text, voice, and visual inputs to create a more natural and accessible agent interface.
+This includes research on context preservation across different modalities.

+* **Prompt Refinement & Tool Expansion**: Fine-tuning specific node prompts and expanding the system's toolset to improve reliability and adaptability in more complex scenarios.

+* **Model Optimization**: Leveraging more capable models for deep reasoning tasks while exploring hybrid strategies to balance performance and cost.
+This includes investigating smaller, specialized models for specific tasks.

+* **Automated Evaluation**: Developing specialized metrics to evaluate the performance of the agent in different scenarios, or even using LangSmith together another evaluation framework to track and analyze the agent's behavior automatically.

+* **Scalability Testing**: Conducting stress tests with more users and concurrent workflows to ensure the architecture scales effectively in production environments.

 ---